silentorb/marloth-story/books/fairytale/part1.md

 and treat James with respect even if he didn't respect anyone else.
 And despite his total lack of social skills, he was one of the closest things to an ally she had in this place.
-Perhaps he could help her with some other things she had been weighed down with.
+Perhaps he could help her with other things weighing her down.

 "James, there's something I've been thinking about, and you may be the only person who would understand.
 It's about Mr. Tralvorkemen.
 I know